porsche-design-system/porsche-design-system/packages/design-system/src/pages/app/start-designing.md

 Some of the components offer smooth layout behaviour such as automatic resizing and positioning.
 To use it you have to install the Sketch plugin [Anima](https://www.animaapp.com/).
 (Ensure to turn on the setting: Plugins → Anima Toolkit → Enable Padding and Stacks for Nested Symbols).

 ### Basic Library and Porsche Typeface
-The basic library contains the design fundamentals, such as typography, colours and icons.
+The basic library contains the design fundamentals, such as typography, colors and icons.
 [Download Porsche UI Kit Basic](sketch://add-library?url=https%3A%2F%2Fui.porsche.com%2Fporsche-ui-kit-basic.sketch.xml)

 To use the library properly you have to download and install the [Porsche Next font here](http://cdn.ui.porsche.com/porsche-ui-kit/font/v1/Porsche_Next_Desktop_OTF_Lat-Gr-Cyr.zip).